 Many mums use sturdier, floor level travel cots as playpens, too, or as a safe place to pop their toddler for a minute, especially when baby number two comes along and you suddenly find yourself running out of hands.
-Travel cots come in a variety of sizes and styles, with different upper age and weight limits.

 What to look out for when buying a travel cot